DPotoyan/Chem324/ch01/note05.md

 - In 1911, Niels Bohr proposed a model for the hydrogen atom that was able to recapitulate the hydrogen atom spectrum.
 - The model consists of an electron orbiting a proton in circular orbits.
 The proton is considered to be fixed in space because it is so much more massive than the electron.
-- Most importantly Bohr had to assume that the electron demonstrates wavelike characteristics and that these waves must have an integer number of modes around the circular orbit.
-This equates to
+- Most importantly Bohr had to introduce new ad-hoc requirements to keep the electron stable.
+Namely the electron demonstrates wavelike characteristics which has an integer number $n=1,2,3,...$ of modes around the circular orbit.
+- Thanks to this quantization rule expression for the H atom energy is obtained which is a function of an integer number $n=1,2,3,...$

+### Quantizes states of electron

+Restricitng waves with wavelength $\lambda$ to sit around orbit separated by integer number yields

 $$\begin{equation}
 2\pi r = n\lambda_e \quad n=1,2,3,...